johnstamly/Optimal-Sensor-Placement/README.md

 ## Description

 The script performs optimal sensor placement in a Finite Element Model (FEM) based on the Fisher Spectral Radius criterion.
-It aims to find the optimal locations for placing sensors to maximize the information gained from the system.
+It aims to find the minimum number of sensors and their optimal locations to maximize information and guarantee the capture of all varieties of modal information by introducing redundancy and convergence criteria.

 ## Features